 Since the end of fiscal 2006 we have increased our contractual obligations through \$0.4 million of long-term debt borrowings secured by certain machinery and equipment purchased during fiscal 2006.
-See Note 15 - Subsequent Event -to the consolidated financial statements included in Item 8 of this Annual Report on Form 10-K. The annual contractual repayment obligation under this financing is approximately \$0.1 million per year for the five years ending in fiscal 2011.
+See note 15 to our Consolidated Financial Statements contained in our Annual Report incorporated by reference into this prospectus.
+The annual contractual repayment obligation under this financing is approximately \$0.1 million per year for the five years ending in fiscal 2011.